-Position the guide bushing (E) and secure the guide bushing (G) (Figure 111) on the seat of the 7th bushing with the plate (H);

-While driving in the bushing, make the reference mark (F) match the mark (M).
+on the bushing; Desition the guide bushing (E) and secure the guide bushing (G) (Figure 111) on the seat of the 7th bushing with the plate (H); U While driving in the bushing, make the reference mark (F) match the mark (M).
 In this way, when it is driven home, the lubrication hole on the bushing will coincide with the oil pipe in its seat.

-The bushing is driven home when the 1^{st} red reference mark (D) is flush with the guide bushing (G).
+The bushing is driven home when the 1st red reference mark (D) is flush with the guide bushing (G).